 - Worrying that your business won’t succeed is perfectly natural.
 It makes sense to think about how you would respond if your business were to fail.

-- But if your fear is more intractable than this - if it continues to undermine your work and confidence - then starting your own business may not be the right course to take.
+- But if your fear undermines your work and confidence, then starting your own business may not be the right course to take.

 Take steps to improve your chances